 Search engine marketing (SEM) can be a business’s best friend.
 A solid SEM strategy can bring loads of new business to your doorstep—or at the very least, to your online shopping cart.

-However, if used incorrectly, you could find yourself losing a lot of money… with little to show for the effort.
-That’s a sting that doesn’t heal easily, but the real kicker is you could have avoided your losses with a little SEM know-how.
+However, if misused, you could find yourself losing a lot of money.
+With little to show for the effort.
+That’s a sting that doesn’t heal quickly, but the real kicker is you could have avoided your losses with a little SEM know-how.

 It’s okay—we’ve all been new to the SEM game.
 But if you duck out for good now, you could be missing out on all the sales and customers you could get in the future.
 So here are a few SEM lessons from an award-winning company to get you back in the game.